Resources and guidance for governing boards

 • becoming a link for training and development between the governing board, Local Authority and other partners

-• inducting new governors and making them aware of training opportunities
+• inducting new board members and making them aware of training opportunities

-• encouraging all governors to become involved in the work of the board and getting to know their school
+• encouraging all board members to become involved in the work of the board and getting to know their school

-Giving new and existing governors the opportunity to develop their skills will enable them to make an active and valuable contribution to the work of the governing board.
+Giving board members the opportunity to develop their skills enables them to make an active and valuable contribution to the governing board.

 Governor induction

-It is important that new board members feel welcomed into the board and school community, and have the necessary information and support to fulfil their role with confidence.
+It is important that new board members feel welcomed into the board, school community, and have the necessary information and support to fulfil their role with confidence.

 The Governor Support Team have developed a model appointment/induction letter, with suggestions of information that will be useful to new board members.
 This can be found in the Clerk's (governance professionals) Handbook), appendix 3.